 The work performed aboard commercial vessels at sea brings inherent risk and Australia has seen a number of fatalities as a result of man overboard (MOB) incidents.
 Rural Industries Research and Development Corporation reported that between 1989 and 1992, 55 deaths resulted from man overboard events.

-A study of coronial inquests and other research shows that personal flotation devices (PFD) can save lives if worn on deck during high-risk conditions where MOB incidents are more likely to occur.
+A study of coronial inquests and other research shows that PFDs can save lives if worn on deck during high-risk conditions where MOB incidents are more likely to occur.

 PCBUs have a legal responsibility to ensure the health and safety of their workers, by eliminating or minimising risks that may cause them harm, so far as is reasonably practicable.
 You also owe the same duty of care to independent contractors and others who may be at risk from the work you carry out.

 A vessel owner is a PCBU.
 As an owner, you have a duty to ensure that the vessel is mechanically sound and in a safe and stable condition.
-This includes providing and maintaining safety equipment on-board, such as marine radios, flares, EPIRBs and PFDs.
+This includes providing and maintaining safety equipment on-board, such as marine radios, flares, Emergency Position Indicating Radio Beacons (EPIRBs) and PFDs.

 As a Master, you have a duty to not put yourself or your crew at risk by your actions (or lack of action), so far as is reasonably practicable.
 Your duty includes maintaining a safe work environment and safe systems of work.

 Where the owner and master are different PCBUs, there is also the duty to consult, cooperate and coordinate with each other to prevent risks to health and safety of workers.
-Further guidance is available from the Australian Maritime Safety Authority's General Safety Duties fact sheet.
+Further guidance is available from the Australian Maritime Safety Authority's General Safety Duties.